 But my 38-year-old self has one exception when it comes to certain fashions: Age.

-Sorry, but there’s a point when a woman is “too old” to wear certain styles.
-Something about a woman over a certain age wearing a cat-ear headband that renders her credibility as a paralegal, well, not so credible.
-The fix?
-Age-appropriate clothing.
+There is a point when a woman is “too old” to wear certain styles.
+Consider a 48-year-old woman wearing a cat-ear headband to the office.
+It just renders credibility as a paralegal as, well, not so credible.

-wear sweatpants with suggestive wording sprawled across their rears (good at no age)
+wear sweatpants with suggestive wording sprawled across their rears (not good at any age)

-- insist on trying on clothes as they groove to beat of One Direction in the Junior Section
+insist on trying on clothes as they groove to beat of One Direction in the juniors department

-What to do then, when the the urge to go too tight or cutesy knocks at our closet door?
-Go with it, just tone it down a notch (or three).
-Here’s how we can show off our playful side while still looking sassy and classy:
+What to do then, when the the urge to go too tight or too cutesy knocks at our closet door?
+Maybe just think about toning it down a notch (or three).
+Here’s how we can show off our playful side while still looking sassy and classy.